Filter by Category

 with Steve Thornley

-We’re launching a new program that will introduce you to and explore the vast and varied (like our landscape) body of literature about Maine by Maine authors…or about Maine by non-Maine authors…or non-Maine topics by Maine authors.
-Our scope will be wide-ranging: we’ll read and discuss old and new works of both fiction and non-fiction by famous, popular, and new authors.
-It’ll be an eclectic assortment of interesting and provocative readings that will stimulate your “little gray cells” and generate lively conversation.
+We’ve launched an exciting program to introduce you to and explore the vast and varied (like our landscape) body of literature about Maine by Maine authors…or about Maine by non-Maine authors…or non-Maine topics by Maine authors.
+Our scope will be wide-ranging and will include both old and new works of fiction and non-fiction.
+We’ll read well-known authors and introduce you to some new ones.
+It’ll be an eclectic assortment of interesting and provocative readings that hopefully stimulate your “little gray cells” and generate lively conversation.

-These courses will meet on Monday mornings, via Zoom from 10:00AM to 11:30AM on the following dates:
+This course will meet on Monday mornings, via Zoom from 10:00AM to 11:30AM to discuss the following books on these dates: